 Data that is not integrated remains in silos where it resides.
 It takes a lot of effort to manually gather data from each system or application, copy the data, reformat it, cleanse it, and then ultimately analyze it.
 Because it takes so long to do this, the data itself may easily be outdated and rendered useless by the time the analysis is made.
 Businesses don’t have time to wait anymore.

-What are the Different Components of Data Integration?
+What are the Different Types of Data Integration?

 - Data Migration

 What is data migration?
 Data migration is all about moving data assets from one location, format, or application to another.
 You’ll hear this term when data is being moved from an on-premise database to a cloud-based one, for example.
 But overall, data migration involves data storage migration, cloud migration, and application migration.
 It’s all about moving data, not making it more useful.
 You may be able to more easily access data that has been migrated, but you won’t glean more insights from it.